mackyi/cardgame2/README.md

 	next: same as last time.
 	also: figure out a way to keep usernames, users, usercolors, etc. in some reasonable way. updating a bunch of stuff every time seems like a pain in the ass.

+1/26
+	games is mostly working
+	adapted chat for multiple rooms and logged in users...mostly. colors is still not moved over, among other things. play has now replaced games on navbar and able to pass game_id to html. not sure how to proceed
+	next:
+		put links on play.jade, and probably make it presentable too use locals.message to make redirects make more sense than they are now make a game in sockets, man.